Cyberscams Capitalize on Tragic Events

-Unfortunately, malicious attempts to exploit high-profile events, anniversaries of significant events, emergencies/tragedies, and even major political events, is not uncommon:
+Unfortunately, malicious attempts to exploit high-profile events, anniversaries of significant events, emergencies, tragedies, and even major political events, are not uncommon:

 - New website domains are registered with keywords that relate to the event, like help, relief, disaster, fund, gift, support the victims, donate to police and fire, rebuilding fund, donations, or country/place names.

 - Fake donation websites mimicking legitimate relief and donation organizations, such as the American Red Cross and UNICEF, appear.

 - Twitter tweets, Facebook posts, and search engines fill the Internet with fraudulent links created by criminals meaning to capitalize on donations.